RECAPEM

 • Structural heart disease (e.g. Previous MI, IHD, CMP, HCMP) and syndromic channelopathies

-Patients at high risk of “SCD” may be candidate for secondary prophylaxis with ICD or catheter ablation following elecrophysiologic studies 38 .
+Patients at high risk of “SCD” may be candidates for secondary prophylaxis with ICD or catheter ablation following electrophysiologic studies 38.

 Monomorphic VT (MVT)